 nature id challenge.

-Answer (highlight the text to see the answer): This is Spicebush (Lindera benzoin), a common shrub in woodlands in our area since deer don’t seem to eat it (at least not much.)
+Answer: This is spicebush (Lindera benzoin), a common shrub in woodlands in our area since deer don’t seem to eat it (at least not much).

 Roll in the grass.